Cambridgeshire Guided Busway: Current services (as of August 2025)

-Whippet Route U was launched in July 2016, and is subsidised by the University of Cambridge.
-It currently operates from the Biomedical Campus and Addenbrooke’s Hospital to Cambridge Railway Station, Queens' College, the West Cambridge Site and Eddington.
+Operated by Whippet, Route U was launched in July 2016, and is subsidised by the University of Cambridge.
+It currently operates from the Biomedical Campus and Addenbrooke’s Hospital to Cambridge railway station, Queens' College, the West Cambridge Site and Eddington.
 There are up to 4 buses an hour during the day Mondays to Fridays, up to three buses an hour during the day on Saturdays, and up to two buses an hour on Sundays.
 There is a half-hourly service in the evenings Mondays to Saturdays.

-Whippet operate this service with seven Volvo/Wright Eclipse single-decker buses, with Universal branding in blue colours.
+Whippet operated this service with seven Volvo/Wright Eclipse single-decker buses, with Universal branding in blue colours, however in September 2023 the Eclipses were replaced by nine Battery-Electric Mellor Sigma 12 vehicles.